-ASSESSMENT COMPONENTS Grading:
+Grading:

-Exam 1 25%
+Exam 1 20 - 25%

-Exam 2 25%
+Exam 2 20 - 25%

-Final Exam 35%
+Final Exam 30 - 40%

-Homework, Attendance, Class Preparation and Participation 15%
+Homework, Attendance, Class Preparation and Participation 10 - 30%

 All exams are cumulative, closed book/note and there are no make-up exams.
-Calculators are permitted (no computers, smartphones or blackberries).
+Calculators are permitted (no computers, smartphones or blackberries), but only "DUMB" calculators - no scientific, financial or graphing calculators.
+Nothing with a QWERTY keyboard.
+Just simple addition, subtraction, multiplication and division.

-GRADING
+Grading

-Grades determined following the Undergraduate Grading Guidelines for Core Courses:
+Grades are determined following the Undergraduate Grading Guidelines for Core Courses:

-- 25 35% A's: awarded for excellent work - 50 70% B's: awarded for good or very good work - 5 15% C's (or below): awarded for adequate or below work.
+- 25-35% of students can expect to receive A's for excellent work - 50-70% of students can expect to receive B's for good or very good work - 5-15% of students can expect to receive C's or less for adequate or below work